anujpan/beer-advocate-cli/README.md

 ## Installation and Development

-To install, clone repo and run `bin/setup` to install dependencies
+To install, clone repo and navigate into the base project folder.

-To start the program, run `bin/beer-advocate-cli`
+Run `bin/setup` to install dependencies and to start the program, run `bin/beer-advocate-cli`

 All Ruby code should be added into the file `lib/beer_advocate`